JayBeavers/Reflecta/README.md

 ---

-## Design
+## Protocol Design

-> _Design Stability: Beta_ -- no plans to change existing APIs but may make additions, taking community feedback, documenting breaking changes
+> _Design Stability: Beta_ -- no plans to change protocol, taking community feedback, documenting breaking changes

 After reviewing existing technologies, the approach settled on is: